 4. Remove the existing fuse

 Using a fuse puller (often included in the fuse box), gently pull out the fuse you identified.
-It is not recommended to use your bare hands at this stage, as its hard to remove the plastic housing of the fuse and it can be damaged.
+It’s not recommended to use your fingers at this stage, as it can be hard to remove the fuse without damaging it.

 5. Insert the fuse tap

 The fuse tap will have two slots and a wire (or wires) attached to it.
-Insert the fuse tap into the same slot where the original fuse was.
-This is a crucial step because it ensures that the fuse tap taps into the same circuit as the original fuse.
+Insert the fuse tap into the same slot the original fuse was in.
+This is a crucial step because it ensures that the fuse tap taps into the same circuit as the original.

 The fuse tap will have a slot for the the original fuse and a slot for the new fuse.
 Insert the original fuse into the slot on the fuse tap labelled ‘Original’ or ‘Fuse.’